 I was so happy when I took the cheesecake out and it didn’t have any hairline cracks.
 In fact, even after it cooled it still didn’t crack — a perfect cheesecake!

 Truth to be told, I really prefer this version over the original, but since my young kids can’t have matcha, I also have to make the original version for them.

-This recipe for matcha cotton cheesecake is the perfect size — small enough to serve 4-6 people.
+This recipe for matcha cotton cheesecake is the perfect size — small enough for 6-8 servings.
 It is light, souffle-like, and fluffy, yet you can still taste the richness of the cream cheese.

 This matcha cotton cheesecake is a simple and elegant dessert that would be perfect for any one who enjoys matcha.
 Impress your mother, mother-in-law, or that special someone and make it for Mother’s Day!